Emergency Dentist in Gold Coast

 Antibiotics can be prescribed by a dentist or GP to reduce the risk of the infection spreading.
 The antibiotics will often cause the swelling and pain to subside within a day or two, but it’s important to note that this relief is temporary: antibiotics will not cure the abscess.
 This is because the source of infection remains deep inside the tooth, well-protected from the antibiotics, which can only reach infections via the bloodstream.

-> To effectively treat an abscess, the source of the infection (the bacteria) needs to be removed.
-An infected tooth must either be removed entirely (extracted) or the infection inside it must be drained away and the resulting void inside the tooth must be cleaned, sterilised and filled in to prevent further infection.
+To effectively treat an abscess, the source of the infection (the bacteria) needs to be removed.
+An infected tooth must either be removed entirely (extracted) or the infection inside it must be drained away and the resulting void inside the tooth must be cleaned, sterilized and filled in to prevent further infection.

-> In many cases, the patient’s upper and lower jaws are too small to properly accommodate the 32 teeth in human dentition.
+In many cases, the patient’s upper and lower jaws are too small to properly accommodate the 32 teeth in human dentition.
 As a result, many patients have misaligned teeth.

 The most commonly seen results of this crowding are unusual and painfully-positioned wisdom teeth.
 Problematic wisdom teeth are usually seen in patients above the age of 18.
 Many wisdom teeth, the most posterior teeth in each jaw, both upper and lower, erupt after all the other teeth have positioned themselves and have no room to properly align with the other teeth already in position.

 As a result, they often enter the mouth in a twisted, unusual angle, causing much pain and swelling.